Accessibility report växer.stockholm

 We are continuously making self-assessments with the support from our web provider.

-The latest assessment was made on the 8th of March 2022.
+The latest assessment was made June 28 2028.

 Updated